Can crying make you sick? Find Out Grief’s Surprising Effects on Your Health!

 On the surface, this song was about how we react to bereavement.
 But music and visual arts are open to interpretation.
 And Stray Kids seem to write songs with many layers of meaning.
 So although the original song was about love lost, Stray Kids reworked it to completely alter the meaning.

-But I wanted to talk about a few other sources of grief apart from bereavement that we all face and how they can be devastating.
+Many people more expert than I can provide detailed and valuable information about grief as it relates to bereavement.
+But I wanted to talk about a few other sources of mourning other than the demise of a loved one (that includes fur-babies) that we all face and how they can be devastating.

-Grief can be triggered by just about any loss.
-And some of the most significant losses we can face are caused by wounds to our physical, mental, emotional, and spiritual health.
+Almost any loss can trigger grief.
+And some of the most significant losses we can face are caused by wounds to our physical, mental, emotional, moral, and spiritual health.
+Or, through empathy, we can experience the same sense of mourning vicariously when someone we love endures these wounds.

 How chronic illness can leave you grief stricken quote superimposed on image of an eye with a red iris and tear with reflections of a mountainous landscape